 Reclaimed wood is also a viable green option.
 Old buildings or homes that are being torn down often have gorgeous hardwood floors or siding that can be rescued and restored for new and environmentally responsible use.
 A little elbow grease and polish is often all it takes to refinish an old wood floor to its original glory.

 Laminate flooring can also be a greener option.
 Rather than harvesting slow growing or rain forest species, laminate flooring is created with a photograph of these species and produced with a core of wood generally harvested from managed forests.
 To ensure an even greener profile for your laminate floor check that the core material is harvested from forests managed according to FSC (Forest Stewardship Council) Standards.
 The manufacturer or retail salesperson should be able to provide information on whether your wood flooring product is FSC compliant.

 Another sound eco-friendly choice is porcelain tile.
 Manufactured of recycled materials, porcelain tiles can be made using a combination of glass, stone, and even plastic.
 Tile manufacturers grind their own industrial waste and waste from other local manufacturers to refine the powder used to cast the porcelain.
 Choose VOC-free adhesives to ensure your family better, more breathable air.

 Your Impact on the Environment

-The good news is that consumers have the ability to impact the market and positively influence the environment by simply choosing flooring and flooring products made from sustainable and environmentally friendly materials.
+The good news is that consumers have the ability to impact the market and positively influence the environment by simply choosing eco-friendly flooring and other products made from sustainable and environmentally friendly materials.
 Consumers drive the market, and you can use your dollars responsibly to cast a vote for a better environment for your family and for the earth.